ebenezerdon/expense-appwrite/tutorial.md

 Add Vitest for unit testing? › No
 ```

 These choices create a minimal but well-structured project with TypeScript support and Tailwind CSS for styling.
-After the project is created, navigate to the project directory and install our additional dependencies:
+After the project is created, navigate to the project directory and install our additional dependencies.
+We'll need Appwrite for authentication and database operations, and date-fns for date formatting:

 ```bash
 cd expense-app
 pnpm install
 pnpm add appwrite date-fns
 ```

-The date-fns library will help us handle date formatting and calculations in a lightweight, modular way.

 ## Environment Configuration